Gorgeous one, HOW are you on this fine and fabulous day?

 Looking for a wearable, cozy blanket shawl pattern that is totally customizable and adjustable?
 Look no further.

-This beautiful Love Shawl can be used as a travel blanket, a picnic blanket or as a shawl/wrap!
+This beautiful Love and Lace knitted wrap can be used as a travel blanket, a picnic blanket or as a shawl/wrap!

 Head here to get this pattern free.

 It comes with a video!
 Have a watch:

 Designed by Emily Walton for you.
 Customizable, excellent for adventurous beginners.
 Simple lace stitches.

 -Make it larger or smaller as you desire

 -This uses 4 skeins/colors Expression Fiber Arts Seacoast Fingering – a dreamy, buttery soft, draping cotton and alpaca blend yarn which is great for warmer months or any time of year really.
 Colors shown have sold out for good so choose any fingering weight yarn you love.

 All shades are inspired by the sea and the yarn has a lovely, subtle wavy texture which adds a beautiful feel to the project and reminds you of the gentle, caressing waves of the ocean.

 It holds up well too as it has a strand of polyamide running throughout, preventing the major sag/droop you find with other cotton yarns.